Stand up for the facts!

 "We’re running against something far bigger than Joe or Kamala and far more powerful than them, which is a massive, vicious, crooked, radical left machine that runs today’s Democrat Party.
 They’re just vessels.
 In fact, they’re perfect vessels because they’ll never give them a hard time.
 They’ll do whatever they want.
 I know many of them.
 It’s just this amorphous group of people.
 But they’re smart and they’re vicious.
 And we have to defeat them.

-"And when I say ‘the enemy from within,’ the other side goes crazy, …‘How can he say now they’ve done very bad things to this country?’
+"And when I say ‘the enemy from within,’ the other side goes crazy, … ‘How can he say now they’ve done very bad things to this country?’
 They are indeed the enemy from within.
 But this is who we’re fighting.
-These are the people who are doing such harm to our country with their open border policies, record setting, inflation, green, new scam and everything else that they’re doing, but we’re not going to let it happen any longer."
+These are the people who are doing such harm to our country with their open-border policies, record-setting inflation, green new scam and everything else that they’re doing, but we’re not going to let it happen any longer."

-While speaking about Harris on Oct.
-9 in Scranton, Trump said that she is "surrounded by very smart, very vicious people that have to be, you know, that are very radical left lunatics, OK, but they are smart, in some cases, genius.
+While speaking about about Harris on Oct.
+9 in Scranton, Trump said she is "surrounded by very smart, very vicious people that have to be, you know, that are very radical left lunatics, OK, but they are smart, in some cases, genius.
 Look what they could do with elections.
 Look what they do.
 They’re smart, and we have to be very careful.
 I talk about the enemy from within.
 They’re the enemy from within."

 Sometimes he mentions "enemy from within" in the context of voting, as he did Oct.
 11 at a rally in Reno, Nevada: "We want a landslide that is too big to rig.
 Too big to rig.
 And again, early mail-in voting is underway and you have to get out there and do it and get everyone you know to vote because all, I mean, think of this, after everything that we’ve been through, we’ve been through a lot together, right?
 Hey, these are vicious, horrible people.
 I call it the enemy from within."